quentinjamet/Tuto/mk_config/manga_sto.md

 <!--- /////////////////////////////////////////// -->
-## Prepare bathy, initial, obcs and foprcing files
+## Prepare bathy, initial, obcs and forcing files
 <!--- /////////////////////////////////////////// -->

 In case you run away at the end of the previous section and start again from a fresh shell (and mind), first things first: